 How to use Diaper Liners

 A lot changes after one becomes a parent; you have to let go of any disgust you hold regarding bodily fluids and excretions.
 Diaper liners are a saving grace during the journey of early parenthood, an innovation that brings the same level of joy that parents experienced when disposable diapers were first introduced.
-Now you never have to touch your child’s poop!
+Thanks to diaper liners now you never have to touch your child’s poop!

 What Are Diaper Liners?

-To benefit from this almost magical creation, all you have to do is simply place the liner on top of your baby’s diaper, against his/her skin, before putting it on.
+To benefit from the almost magical creation of diaper liners, all you have to do is simply place the liner on top of your baby’s diaper, against his/her skin, before putting it on.
 It’s as simple as that!
 The process is similar to how one places a sanitary pad or a panty liner, except, instead of sticking that to your underwear, you simply line the diaper.
 This prevents your baby from feeling moisture as the liner acts as a barrier between your baby’s sensitive skin and the diaper.
-When used with cloth diapers, they act as measure against leakage by not allowing any solids to pass through.
+When diaper liners are used with cloth diapers, they act as measure against leakage by not allowing any solids to pass through.
 This means no more having to wake up multiple times during the night to change your baby’s diaper!

 Now there are different kinds of diaper liners available, with their variations of disposal.
 Reusable diaper liners are usually made of cloth and can be washed a few times before they must be discarded.
 Fleece diaper liners are easiest for clean-up purposes as the poop automatically slips off.
 Non-reusable diaper liners can be further divided into those that can be flushed and those that must be discarded in other ways.
 In order to dispose of the flushable kind, simply hold the used diaper on top of a toilet and let the liner slip off and flush.
 These are convenient since you have not only skipped the part where you have to touch the poop, but also prevents your bathroom from stinking up.

-If this product isn’t already on your mind, it should be due to its convenience and the peace it brings your baby to live without constant diaper burn.
+If diaper liners aren't already on your mind, it should be due to its convenience and the peace it brings your baby to live without constant diaper burn.